DeadlySurgeon/gamecube_memcard_kicad/README.md

 KiCad footprint and symbol for the Memory Card port on a Game Cube.

-**WARNING**: Untested.
-Ordered PCB on Feb 9th, 2024.
-Will be a hot minute until I get it back from the fab.
+As of Febuary 27th 2024 I got the prototype breakout boards back from oshpark and they fit the component well.

 ## gc-memcard-adapter